CalvinDSeamons/CompVisionCandyFinder/README.md

 ### Larger image of M&M's on tables:
 <img width="1199" alt="Screen Shot 2019-03-17 at 2 10 05 PM" src="https://user-images.githubusercontent.com/35508425/54497358-614e8500-48bf-11e9-9130-fac5095654ad.png">
-Note that there is an extra circle (top right).
+Note that there is an extra circle (top left).
 This happens on occasion as HOUGH_CIRCLES are not perfect.
-When we calculate the color however, the false circle falls below the threshold for brown so we do not count it letting us get an accurate count
+When we calculate the color however, the false circle falls below the threshold for brown so we do not count it letting us get an accurate count of M&M's.
-M&M's.